 You may also be asked to provide the following information:

-How do credit providers make money out of shopping credit cards?
+How do credit providers make money out of store credit cards?

-When you use your credit card, the store is paid a certain amount by the credit provider, but first the credit provider takes a commission before paying the money to the store.
-Interest charges are also levied by the bank from its credit card owner for the debt they have as well as fines and penalties imposed on the credit card such as late payment fees.
+When you use your credit card, the store is paid a certain amount by the credit card provider – but first, the credit card provider takes a commission before paying the money to the store.
+Interest charges are also collected by the bank for any unpaid balances, as well as any fines and penalties imposed on the credit card such as late payment fees.

 A credit card from your favourite retailer can seem like a good way to cash in on your purchases.
 However, interest rates can be excruciatingly high and rewards can be minimal.
 If you don’t shop a lot at the store or any of its partner retailers very often, it may not be worth your while.

 Before applying for a store credit card, determine what kind of shopper you are and decide if the rewards program and benefits will be enough incentive for you to join.
 Compare a variety of different types of credit cards and consider your own spending habits and financial needs before you apply for one.

 Yes, you can use a store credit card to make purchases anywhere Visa, Mastercard or American Express is accepted.
 You may be subject to a reduced points earn rate when you make a purchase at a retailer that has no affiliation to the card provider.
 Check the terms and conditions for specific information about transactions that are eligible and ineligible to earn points.

 If the product has an active balance transfer promotion, you can transfer your credit card debt to a store credit card.
 Usually, you’ll need to transfer a balance from another credit card at the time of application.

 In order to take advantage of interest-fee days, you’ll need to pay your account in full each month.
 You won’t get charged any interest on the purchases you make during the next statement period until your interest-free grace period runs out.